healthyPlant/PhytoPipe/Docker.README.md

            -v $taxDb_dir:/opt/phytopipe/db/ncbi/taxonomy \
            -v $kronaTaxDb_dir:/opt/KronaTools-2.8.1/taxonomy \
            -v $config:/opt/phytopipe/config.yaml \
-           phytopipe \
+           xhu556/phytopipe \
            snakemake --configfile /opt/phytopipe/config.yaml \
            -s /opt/phytopipe/Snakefile \
            --config workDir=/data \
            --cores 32
 ```
-After successfully run, you should see the report in the $workDir.
+After successfully running, you should see the report in the $workDir.

 You can download "runDocker.sh" from Github [PhytoPipe](https://github.com/healthyPlant/PhytoPipe) to edit and use it.
 ```